Blueberry Tartlets

 Ingredients

-I used almond extract in my filling, but you can use lemon extract and zest in place of it if you’d like.
-Start with 1 tablespoon of zest, taste it before adding the fresh blueberries to the sauce, and add up to another tablespoon of zest.
+I used almond extract in my filling, but you can use lemon extract and zest as an alternative if you prefer.
+Start with 1 tablespoon of zest.
+Taste it before adding the fresh blueberries to the sauce, and add up to another tablespoon of zest if needed.

 Fresh vs frozen blueberries